-Pursuant to Article 476 of the LISF, senior managers may be administrative (fines) or criminal liable for regulatory breaches.
+Pursuant to Article 476 of the LISF, senior managers are subject to administrative (fines) or criminal liability for regulatory breaches.

 17. Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licenses and authorisations)?